 Michigan allows the parent to choose from a variety of licensed, registered, enrolled and unlicensed providers.
 This also provides more choice to the family that is seeking financial assistance.
 Vouchers are also only offered for assisting with the costs for qualified providers.

 When applying for the free Child Development and Care Program, be sure to report income from all sources, including all of the family members who also live in the home.
 This can include, but is not limited to, your monthly income from a job, VA benefits, SSA, pension, SSI, and any money received from parents or guardians.
 Once you become eligible for the CDC program, if you move, DHHS also needs to be notified.
 This is another requirement of the state.

 While the terms and conditions of the program can change over time, the main eligibility requirements for the CDC subsidy depend on household income, size, and the employment status of the family.
 The maximum income levels in place in Michigan will depend on your household size.
 So the larger your family and number of children you have, the higher your income can be.

 The child also needs to be under the age of 13, with possible exceptions made for those with a disability.
 This requirement is in addition to the other criteria around income and employment/job training.

 All CDC payments issued by the state of Michigan to the household are considered to be a subsidy, or a portion of the costs.
+Some low income families, depending on many criteria, may be given free government vouchers to pay for daycare in Michigan.
 At the time the department issues the subsidy a family contribution is deducted.
 In some instances the parent may also be asked to pay the provider any additional fees required.

 The family must select a child care provider in Michigan that is registered and/or licensed.
-As noted, the programs is now currently administered across the state by the Michigan Department of Health and Human Services.
+As noted, the free or low cost subsidized day care program is now currently administered across the state by the Michigan Department of Health and Human Services.
 To learn more go to www.michigan.gov/childcare or you can dial 1-866-990-3227.